 The chevrons and the traditional “60” mark at 12 o’clock are also applied with the luminescent substance.

-As to the movement, the watch is equipped with the well-known CO753 COSC-certified chronometer chronograph movement that Corum often uses for its chronograph watches.
+As to the movement, the Seafender 46 is equipped with the CO753 COSC-certified chronometer chronograph movement that Corum often uses for its chronographs.
+Based on the well-known ETA Valjoux 7753, it is a solid and reliable engine that will keep on working for decades if serviced properly and taken care of in general.

 The new timekeeper was presented earlier this week at Baselworld 2011 show and will possibly soon hit the stores.